 3M Military Earplugs Settlements and Verdicts

 3M earplug lawsuits are still in the early stages and thus have not yet produced any personal injury settlements or verdicts.
-Based upon the information disclosed in the whistleblower lawsuit, 3M may find it difficult to disprove their knowledge of the earplugs’ faulty design.
+Based on the information disclosed in the whistleblower lawsuit, 3M may find it difficult to disprove their knowledge of the earplugs' faulty design.
 This will likely lead thousands of injured combat veterans and active military personnel to file lawsuits over the hearing loss they sustained while using CAEV2 earplugs.

 United States ex rel.
 Moldex-Metric v.
 3M Company

 In May of 2016, Moldex-Metric filed a whistleblower lawsuit on behalf of the U.S. Government claiming 3M knowingly sold defective combat earplugs to the U.S. military.
 Moldex-Metric alleged that 3M knew the Combat Arms dual-sided earplugs were too short for correct installation in users' ears and could loosen without the wearer's knowledge, constituting a violation of the False Claims Act.
 Importantly, the design defect could render the CAEV2 earplugs ineffective in preventing hearing damage in the course of normal military operations.

 According to the Department of Justice (DOJ), 3M agreed to pay $9.1 million to resolve these allegations in 2018.
 Provisions of the False Claims Act allow private parties like Moldex-Metric to sue on behalf of the federal government when they believe defendants have made false claims in an effort to secure government funds.
 The False Claims Act also permits the plaintiff to share in the award, allowing Moldex-Metric to receive $1.9 million with the rest of the award going to the federal government.

 3M maintains that the settlement does not constitute an admission or determination of liability and called the lawsuit a "distraction to the business."